Table of Contents

 Kitchen renovations can be intimidating, mostly due to the cost, which can average anywhere between $10,000-$30,000.
 Sure, there are more frugal options, but if a homeowner chooses not to go with the cheapest materials available, they’re likely going to spend some serious cash to upgrade their kitchen.

-One of the biggest cost contributors can be countertops, particularly natural stone countertops like marble, and you can determine their price using our Estimate Tool.
+One of the biggest cost contributors can be countertops, particularly natural stone countertops like marble, and you can determine their price using our countertop estimator tool.
 Known for its slab-to-slab uniqueness and overall durability, marble is a wonderful natural stone option for countertops.
 Considering the long term value of marble countertops, if regularly maintained, the investment is typically worth it.

-The cost of marble can vary widely as the rarity of certain slabs can drive up its market price.
+The cost of marble can vary widely, as the rarity of certain slabs can drive up their market price.
 Additionally, more unique colors, patterns, or veining can also account for a more expensive cut of marble.

 Nevertheless, there is a large variety of moderately priced marbles that will be within the budget of most homeowners looking to upgrade their countertops to natural stone.

 One of the most commonly purchased marbles, Carrara is a white-to-blue-grey Italian marble that has been utilized during and after the Roman Empire.
 Its affordability and classic marble look is a major reason for its popularity.
-The range of cost varies between $45-55 sq. ft, and that is inclusive of labor and fabrication costs.
+The range of cost varies between $45-55 per sq. ft, and that is inclusive of labor and fabrication costs.

 Crema Marfil Marble